Moreholidays December Llama Day

 When is Put on Yor Own Shoes Day?
 Brown shoe

-When is Put on our Own Shoes Day?
+When is Put on Your Own Shoes Day?
 This holiday is always observed on December 6

 We understand the meaning behind Wear Brown Shoe Day, celebrated just a few days ago.
 But, what could possibly cause someone to create Put on Your Own Shoes Day….hmmmmm.
 Perhaps, it was created by young mothers teaching their children how to put their shoes on for the first time!?

-Well, regardless of what you think of the special day, we celebrate all of the holidays and special days.
-We are going to put our best foot forward s we put our own shoes on today, and enjoy doing so.
-As for you….put your stinky toes into your own shoes!
+Well, regardless of what you think of this special day, we celebrate all of the holidays and special days.
+We are going to put our best foot forward as we put our own shoes on today.
+And we will enjoy doing so.
+As for you…. please put your stinky toes into your own shoes!

 Have a happy Put on our Own Shoes Day.

-How to Celebrate Put on our Own Shoes Day
+How to Celebrate Put on Your Own Shoes Day

-Here are a couple of ways you can celebrate and enjoy Put on our Own Shoes Day:
+Here are a couple of ways you can celebrate and enjoy Put on Your Own Shoes Day:

 • Put on your own shoes today and every day.